 - Rolled Oats

-- Rice: long-grain white, brown, jasmine (I love jasmine rice so much that I use it almost exclusively now)
+- Rice: long-grain white, brown, or jasmine rice

 - Baking Powder